 Is Baby Shampoo Safe for Cats?

 Baby shampoo has a tear-free formula and has fewer chemicals.
-It shouldn’t be used on a regular basis for your cat, but it should be OK to use a good quality baby shampoo in a one-off emergency.
+It shouldn’t be used regularly for your cat, but it should be OK to use a good quality baby shampoo in a one-off emergency.

 How Often Should You Bathe a Cat?

-Is It OK to Let My Cat Air Dry?
+Is It Okay to Let My Cat Air Dry?

 Ideally, you should towel dry your cat after a bath and ensure that the house is reasonably warm for them.
 You want to get your cat dried off as soon as possible.
 If there are two of you bathing your feline friend, ensure your helper sticks around long enough so you can both get to work with the towel, too.